Boiestown, New Brunswick: History

 Boiestown's post office was established in 1842.

+Attractions

 Boiestown is home to the Central New Brunswick Woodsmen's Museum.
 Nearby attractions include Priceville Footbridge, the longest suspension footbridge in New Brunswick, and Nelson Hollow Bridge, the oldest covered bridge in the province.

+In popular culture

-Boiestown is the setting for Peter Emberley, a well-known traditional ballad and the favourite lumbering song of New Brunswick.
+Boiestown is the setting for Peter Emberley, a well-known traditional ballad and a favourite lumbering song of New Brunswick.
 The song recounts the story of a young man from Prince Edward Island who was killed in the Miramichi woods when a log rolled on him.
 The ballad was sung throughout Atlantic Canada and in Ontario lumbercamps.
 It is immortalised in Edward D. Ives 1959 Folkways Records album Folksongs of Maine, and in the 1962 recording Folksongs of the Miramichi: Lumber and River Songs from the Miramichi Folk Fest, Newcastle, New Brunswick.
 Bob Dylan's Ballad of Donald White is adapted from the music and words of Peter Emberley.